MalcolmWardlaw/csestudy/README.md

 - **npc(integer)**  Number of Principal Components of isomg GLS.
 Defaults to 100

 ### Data Input
 Data from both the event window and the pre-event window should be loaded into Stata when performing the estimation.
-Note that any conditional statement given by **[if]** applies *only* to the event date observations and not to any other observations.
+Note that the conditional statement given by **[if]** applies to the event date and pre-event-date observations, but not to the y variables in used for calculating the PCA matrix if the gls option is specified.

 ### Balancing the pre-period data